 Elise Robertson is based in Brighton and sees many unusual cat cases for us!
 She has recently passed the very prestigious American College of Veterinary Surgeons Feline Diploma, giving her top “specialist” qualification.
 Elise also carries out referral endoscopy for both dogs and cats to enable many internal problems to be assessed without surgery.
 Some operations can even be done through small “keyhole” incisions now!

-We are very lucky to have dental specialist Rachel Perry who currently sees cases in Worthing.
+We are very lucky to work closely with dental specialist Rachel Perry who currently sees cases in Worthing.
 We are about to build a new dental suite with state-of-the-art facilities and we are planning Rachel will join us again towards the end of 2019.
 Rachel offers an extremely high level of veterinary dentistry to her patients, including dental Xrays, root canal treatment and fracture repair.
 Rachel is one of only 8 official dental specialists in the UK, with both European and the Royal College of Veterinary Surgeons board of veterinary specialisation.

 As well as offering in-house ultrasonography, we are very fortunate to work with Andrew Denning, who is a RCVS recognised specialist in Veterinary Imaging.
 This means he can visit the practice to provide a top level ultrasound scanning service, which would usually require you travelling to a referral centre some distance away.
 In addition, Andrew can give referral advice regarding our X-rays if needed over the internet.

 What you need to know: